YovelaZ/COMP/README.md

 ```

 ### Example 2: COMP_SWS
 Here, we demonstrate STKDV using COMP-processed data, in the default region with a resolution of 1280 × 960 and 32 known timestamps from the New York traffic accident dataset (input file: 'New_York').
-The Epanechnikov kernel is used for both spatial and temporal components, with STKDV_type set to 1.
+The Epanechnikov kernel is used for both spatial and temporal components.
 ```
 dir="./COMP_DATA/"
 dataset="New_York"